-Lectures are intended to highlight and extend, rather than summarize, assigned text readings.
-You will benefit most from lectures if you read the assigned material prior to the corresponding lecture.
+Podcasted and delivered lectures are intended to highlight and extend, rather than summarize, assigned text readings.
+You will benefit most from podcasted and delivered lectures if you read the assigned material prior to listening to the corresponding podcast or attending the lecture.
 Class outlines will be available on the Department of Psychology website: